LethalCompanyCommunity/ModdingWiki/docs/dev/apis/overview.md

 ### Terminal
 - [TerminalApi by NotAtomicBomb](https://github.com/NotAtomicBomb/TerminalApi) adds a nice and easy way to add and modify terminal keywords.
 [The mod's GitHub README](https://github.com/NotAtomicBomb/TerminalApi) has documentation and an example plugin to reference.

+### Analytics
+- ⭐ [LethalAnalytics by RoosterBooster007](https://thunderstore.io/c/lethal-company/p/RB007/LethalAnalytics/) allows mod creators to see how their mods are used, easily catch errors, and learn about their audience.
+[The mod's GitHub README](https://github.com/RoosterBooster007/LethalAnalytics/) has documentation and examples to reference.

 ## Adding APIs to the wiki